benewen96/blog/_posts/2019-03-21-gitlab-introduction.markdown

 #### Web IDE

-Whenever I see Web IDE, I scream a little inside.
+Whenever I see "Web IDE", I scream a little inside.
 I was always left dissapointed by GitHub's online editor.
 GitLab doesn't misuse "IDE" here.
 You can see everything you'd need.
 Syntax highlighting, IntelliSense for common languages, code reviews, merge requests, and even your CI jobs.

 ### Verify